exercism/ruby/README.md

 rake test:clock -- -p
 ```

-To run a subset of the tests, use a regular expression:
+To run a subset of the tests, use a regular expression.
+For example, if tests
+exist taht are named identical_to_4_places, and identical, then we can run both
+tests with

 ```sh
 rake test:hamming -- -p -n="/identical/"